 This clause specifies the objects to be backed up as well as the options to control the backup.
-Refer to backup::= on page 2-22 for the syntax diagram.
+Refer to backup::= on page 2-23 for the syntax diagram.

 Syntax Element Description backupOperand Specifies various options for the BACKUP command. backupSpec Specifies one or more objects to be backed up.
 Each backupSpec clause generates one or more backup sets (AS BACKUPSET) or image copies (AS COPY).
-For AS BACKUPSET, the backupSpec clause generates multiple backup sets if the number of datafiles specified in or implied by its list of objects exceeds the FILESPERSET limit.
-PLUS ARCHIVELOG Includes archived redo logs in the backup (see Example 2-15 on page 2-46).
+For AS BACKUPSET, the backupSpec clause generates multiple backup sets if the number of data files specified in or implied by its list of objects exceeds the FILESPERSET limit.
+PLUS ARCHIVELOG Includes archived redo log files in the backup (see Example 2-15 on page 2-47).
 Causes RMAN to perform the following steps: 1.
-Run an ALTER SYSTEM ARCHIVE LOG CURRENT statement.
+Run an Alter system archive log current statement.
 2. Run the BACKUP ARCHIVELOG ALL command.
 If backup optimization is enabled, then RMAN only backs up logs that have not yet been backed up.
 3. Back up the files specified in the BACKUP command.
-4. Run an ALTER SYSTEM ARCHIVE LOG CURRENT statement.
-5. Back up any remaining archived redo logs.
+4. Run an Alter system archive log current statement.
+5. Back up any remaining archived redo log files.
 If backup optimization is not enabled, then RMAN backs up the logs generated in step 1 plus all the logs generated during the backup.
-Note: You cannot specify PLUS ARCHIVELOG on the BACKUP ARCHIVELOG command or BACKUP AS COPY INCREMENTAL command (or BACKUP INCREMENTAL command when the default backup type is COPY).
+You cannot specify PLUS ARCHIVELOG on the BACKUP ARCHIVELOG command or BACKUP AS COPY INCREMENTAL command (or BACKUP INCREMENTAL command when the default backup type is COPY).
 You cannot specify PLUS ARCHIVELOG when also specifying INCREMENTAL FROM SCN.
-Note: Unless the online redo log is archived at the end of the backup, DUPLICATE will not be possible with this backup. backupSpecOperand Specifies a variety of options and parameters that affect the backupSpec clause.
+Unless the online redo log is archived after the backup, DUPLICATE is not possible with this backup. backupSpecOperand Specifies a variety of options and parameters that affect the backupSpec clause.